mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

 The verifier has the following limitations:

 - ``mongosync`` stores the verifier state in memory, which can result in a significant memory overhead.

-In order to run verification checks, ``mongosync`` must have an additional 1GB for every 20 million documents included in the sync.
+  To run verification checks,
+  ``mongosync`` must have an additional 1GB for every 20 million documents included in the sync.